iit-DLSLab/unitree_ros2_dls/README.md

 ### 3. Running the hal

-The source code of examples locates at `/example/src/src`.
+The source code of the hal is located at `/hal/src/hal`.

 Open a terminal and input:
 ```bash